CityOfStanton/Kiosk-Client/README.md

 ## Contributing

 We encourage anyone to contribute features or bug fixes.
 Simply raise an issue, then use that thread to let people know what you're working on.
 This coordinates work so two people aren't working on the same problem at the same time.

+Please base your changes off of the [develop](https://github.com/CityOfStanton/Kiosk-Client/tree/develop) branch.
+This branch functions as our staging area until we can get a tighter CI pipeline working.

 **Note:** PR builds will fail the pipeline check if you're contributing from a fork.
 This due to a [security restriction in Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#access-restrictions).
 A repository owner will verify your commit builds and passes tests once it has been merged with the [develop branch](https://github.com/CityOfStanton/Kiosk-Client/tree/develop).